 These two factors should not be overlooked, especially playability, even if you are an experienced guitarist by now.
 With various neck shapes and thicknesses, you should look for slim necks preferably with satin finishes for playability and accessibility to all the notes.
 Versatility depends on your preferred genre, for example, if you are in a band and generally play one or two similar genres of music this won’t be an issue.
 However, if you are a session musician that needs to play different genres with different styles, or just want a tool you can shred to different music styles, then you should lookout for a more versatile guitar.

-I hope that this article has helped you clear out some clouds about how to approach buying a guitar around the $1000 mark.
+I hope that this article has helped you clear out some clouds about how to find the best electric guitars under $1000.
 If you decided to buy one of the options that I provided, then I am really happy to have been helpful in your journey.
 But whatever you do choose a guitar that you love the way it feels, it is all about the experience, it is not about specifications and performances, pick a guitar you will have fun playing and won’t stop.
 Also, after you buy your guitar in that price range, be ready for your envious friends, because you really can’t go wrong around that price.
 Until next time, rock on!